adobe/aepsdk-react-native/README.md

 ```
 ## Initializing

 Initializing the SDK should be done in native code inside your `AppDelegate` (iOS) and `MainApplication` (Android).
 The following code snippets demonstrate how to install and register the AEP Mobile Core and Edge Network extensions.
-For documentation on how to initialize each extension can be found in *./packages/{extension}/README.md*.
+Documentation on how to initialize each extension can be found in *./packages/{extension}/README.md*.

 ###### **iOS**
 ```objective-c